Tara Devi of Kapurthala: Early life

 Tara Devi, also known as Nina, was born Eugenie Grosup to actress Maria Eleanora Grosup (1889–1945) in Munzwardeingasse, Vienna.
 (Note: Most sources refer to Tara Devi as nicknamed Nina.
 Diwan Jarmani Dass, a former Kapurthala minister during Jagatjit's reign, dedicated one chapter to Devi in his book Maharani.
 In it, he refers to the mother as Nina and grandmother as Pura.)
 The Viennese Catholic Church registry baptism records of 1918 document her date of birth as 22 January 1911 and describe her as an illegitimate female.
 The National Archives of India hold a registration document with her name misspelled as 'Engenie' and records her year of birth as 1914.
-The Embassy of the Czech Republic in New Delhi names her father as the Hungarian Count Karatsonyi.
+The Embassy of the Czech Republic in New Delhi names her father as the Hungarian Count Karátsonyi.
 Her guardian was Leon Pistol.

 In 1935, she was selected to play Anitra in Henrik Ibsen's drama Peer Gynt at the Burgtheater in Vienna.
 According to Pistol, it was at one of her performances that Maharaja Jagatjit Singh first saw her.